stevencohn/OneMore/README.md

 <sup>1</sup> If text copied from Visual Studio is pasted as plain text instead of rich text
 when using the Paste Rich Text command (Ctrl+Alt+V) then look at the VS Tools...
 Options...
 Text Editor...
 Advanced, and tick the box *Copy rich text on copy/cut*.

+<a name="nameUrls"></a>
+### Replace Hyperlinked URLs with Web Page Titles

+When copying and pasting a URL from a Web browser, OneNote either pastes the URL as-is or you can use the Insert Hyperlink button to give it a readable name.
+The OneMore _Replace Hyperlinked URLs with Web Page Titles_ feature allows you to automatically replace all URLs on the page with their Web page title equivalents.
+It does this by reaching out to each URL online to retrieve its &lt;title> element.
+Of course you must be connected to the interwebs.

+For example, given this URL on a OneNote page: [https://github.com/](https://github.com/)

+it would be replaced with its hyperlinked title: [Github](https://github.com)

 <a name="footnotes"></a>
 ### Footnotes